Quackster/LootRestock/README.md

-# LootRefresh
+# LootRestock

 ## Description

-**LootRefresh** is a lightweight Fabric mod that tracks when chests are looted and automatically resets them after a configurable period.
+**LootRestock** is a lightweight Fabric mod that tracks when chests are looted and automatically resets them after a configurable period.
 This ensures that loot can replenish over time, ideal for persistent servers, custom maps, and adventure-based gameplay.

 ## Key Features